<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 • Base MSRP: $17,995

-You've gotta give it to the folks at Ducati for doing things their own way:
+You've gotta give it to the folks at Ducati for doing things their own way.

-At a time when every other major manufacturer was scrambling for market share in the parallel-twin goldrush, Ducati doubled down on their V-twin roots and gave adventurers the engine we didn't know we needed.
+At a time when every other major manufacturer was scrambling for market share in the parallel-twin gold rush, Ducati doubled down on their V-twin roots and gave adventurers the engine we didn't know we needed.

-Truth be told, not much is changing for the 2024 Ducati Desert X with the exception of some new paint schemes, and considering the model is only on its third year of production, we really can't complain.
-Riders looking for the gnarliest possible off-roader now have the option of the "Rally" edition for $5K more, but we're sticking with the OG this year ourselves.
+Truth be told, not much is changing for the 2025 Ducati Desert X with the exception of the new "Discovery" trim, and considering the model is only on its fourth year of production, we really can't complain.

-desertx-adventure-bike-over-a-bermWhat's most surprising about this Italian exotic, however, is that its maintenance sheet reads more like something from the Big Four than you might expect from the team in Borgo Panigale.
+What's most surprising about this Italian exotic, however, is that its maintenance sheet reads more like something from the Big Four than you might expect from the team in Borgo Panigale.

 This ain't your daddy's air-cooled Duc, and the new water-cooled Testastretta is good for a whopping 18,600 miles between valve service intervals.